janhancic/CHIC/README.md

 	ARDUINO_DIR	= /usr/share/arduino

-Currently the build is for arduino uno, but can easily be adjusted by modifying the global variables in the top level makefile.
-In order to compile and upload the program, following commands are required.
+All the global build configuration like USB port to use, mcu etc is in the top level Makefile.
+Currently the configuration is for Arduino Uno.
+In order to use another arduino, the variables in this file need to be adjusted.
+Also the ARDUINO_VARIANT currently points to standard and will have to be changed to whatever variant applies to your arduino.
+The default make target compiles everything.
+And in order to upload the application to an arduino, the upload target is the one to use.

 	make		# compiles the target $(TGT_UP) with flags specified in the top-level Makefile make upload	# creates the hex file out of $(TGT_UP) and uploads it on the port $(ARDUINO_PORT)